 A:Yes, UK directors must register for self-assessment and file personal tax returns.
 Any taxable income, for example shareholder dividends must be disclosed to HMRC.
 Penalties apply for late submissions and late payment.

 A:Yes, of course!
-Even if you haven’t registered your company with us, you can still use CG Incorporations as your accountancy firm.
-(We may need you to provide a few details, i.e. company name, UTR number and Companies House authentication code).
+Even if you haven’t registered your company with us, you can still use CG Incorporation Ltd's assistance for your company’s accounts.

 A:Yes you do.
-Even if your trading has been limited a corporation tax return must still be filed.
+Even if your trading has been limited, a corporation tax return must still be filed.
 Why not contact us for a quote?
-Our prices are very competitive.
+We can get you connected to our accountant who can offer very competitive prices.

-All UK companies must file an annual return to Companies House every 12 months.
+All UK companies must file a confirmation statement to Companies House every 12 months.
 If not filed on time, Companies House will issue a penalty.

-CG Incorporations Limited can help you in filing your Annual Return for £50.
+CG Incorporations Limited can help you in filing your confirmation statement.

 A:If you own a UK company, you must file accounts and Corporation Tax returns.
 Directors may also need to submit a self-assessment, depending on income sources.